Pal3love/otRebuilder/README.md

 This is a quick tool to resolve naming, styling and mapping issues among OpenType fonts.
-Without any options given, it scans and maintain metedata consistencies among font tables; with a simple but powerful configuration file, all intricate data fields between font tables such as `name`, `head`, `OS/2` can be automatically generated without compromising platform-specific
+Without any options given, it scans and maintains the metedata consistency among font tables; with a simple but powerful configuration file, all intricate data fields between font tables such as `name`, `head`, `OS/2` can be automatically generated without compromising platform-specific